Raigyo/mean-stack-whisky/README.md

 **admin**

-_./src/app/admin/admin.component.html_: view.
+- _./src/app/admin/admin.component.html_: view.
-_./src/app/admin/admin.component.ts_: request on MongoDB.
+- _./src/app/admin/admin.component.ts_: request on MongoDB.
 CRUD on all articles.

+**blogposts create**

+- _./src/app/services/blogpost.service.ts_: request on MongoDB + `subject` to refresh _./src/app/admin/admin.component.html_.
+- _./src/app/blogpost-create/blogpost-create.component.html_: view.
+- _./src/app/blogpost-create/blogpost-create.component.ts_: manage FormGroup and dispatching for refresh.

 ## Angular concepts

 ### Observable

-Source of data pushed when we suscribe.
+An observable is source of ollections of multiple values pushed when we suscribe.

+### Observer

+An Observer is a consumer of values delivered by an Observable.
+Observers are simply a set of callbacks, one for each type of notification delivered by the Observable: `next`, `error`, and `complete`.

+### Subject

+A subject is a special type of Observable that allows values to be multicasted to many Observers.
+While plain Observables are unicast (each subscribed Observer owns an independent execution of the Observable), Subjects are multicast.

+### Pipeable Operators

+### Creation Operators

+### Higher-order Observables

 ### Modules